napari/island-dispatch/source/blog/triangulation_summary.md

 the author will fix it fast in next PR.

 Such assumptions may be not correct if external contributor will work on the task.
 In such situation project may require more time to review the PRs.
+Also hiring core-dev gives better knowledge retention in the project, that is important for core functionality of the project.

 ## Results

+Based on benchmarks we have got speedup of loading shapes layer by 10-20 times.
+Also the triangulation of shapes is around 100 times faster.

 ## Conclusions

 When part of speedup is done by changing algorithm to more efficient one, the other require to use compiled language, as available algorithms cannot be vectorized, so cannot be implemented fast using numpy.

+Also `numpy.unique(data, axis=x)` is not efficient.
+I situation when we know size of axis (2 or 3) using python `set` is much faster for now.

 ### Numba